 Why This Matters

-• 32 TWO-YEAR ASSOCIATE DEGREE PROGRAMS AVAILABLE IN KANSAS
+• 32 TWO-YEAR INSTITUTIONS AVAILABLE IN KANSAS

 According to College Navigator, there are 32 programs that grant two-year associate degrees in Kansas.